We have written a guide to help you make sense of the various components of your dashboard results !

 With any 360-degree or Multi-reviewer Feedback exercise, we look into gap analysis by contrasting the reviewee’s own ratings against their reviewer's ratings.
 This gap analysis is presented in two ways: Johari's Window and spider chart.

-The main application of Johari's Window is to expand the Open quadrant as this indicates that the reviewees and the reviewers are in agreement on competencies that the reviewee uses with a high degree of mastery on a consistent basis.
+The main application of Johari's Window is to expand the Open quadrant as this indicates that the reviewees and the reviewers are in agreement on competencies that the reviewee uses with a high degree of mastery consistently.
 You can find a more in-depth explanation of Johari's Window here.

 Note: Question section score = The mean of all reviewers’ ratings to all questions within the question section, excluding self-assessment ratings.
 (See below)